 Activity Evidence that supports this approach Challenge number(s) addressed High quality teaching for all students.
 Our new School development plan (SDP) says that a key aim is to close the gap in attitudes; learning behaviours; attendance; participation rates and examination outcomes between 'bright boys', 'middle ability girls', and the overall student population.
 Evidence shows that the most effective strategy to improve outcomes for disadvantaged students is high quality inclusive teaching.
-Teaching and learning focus on retrieval practice last year and literacy and sustained intense concentration this year.
-Culture Re-boot: Invigorating School Culture to Improve Student Outcomes by Leslie Kaplan To improve education outcomes for any specific group of 1, 2, 5 Becoming a Teacher of Language.
-Whole school INSET CPD with David Didau. students teach everyone better.
-Tom Sherrington Reading comprehension strategies focus on the learners' understanding of written text.
-Pupils learn a range of techniques which enable them to comprehend the meaning of what they read.
-These can include: inferring meaning from context; summarising or identifying key points; using graphic or semantic organisers; developing questioning strategies; and monitoring their own comprehension and then identifying and resolving difficulties for themselves (see also metacognition and self-regulation).
-Strategies are often taught to a class and then practiced in pairs or small groups (see also collaborative learning approaches). https://educationendowmentfoundation.org.uk/education- evidence/teaching-learning-toolkit/reading- comprehension-strategies 1, 2, 5

-Monitoring and tracking of student assessment data Continuous assessment data (KS3) and progress checks (KS4/5) share live information with parents online.
+1, 2, 5 Teaching and learning focus on retrieval practice last year and literacy and sustained intense concentration this year.
+Current focus on Sustaining intense concentration for extended periods of time in lessons Culture Re-boot: Invigorating School Culture to Improve Student Outcomes by Leslie Kaplan To improve education outcomes for any specific group of students teach everyone better.
+Tom Sherrington Participation Ratio and Questioning Whole school INSET CPD Participation Ratio and Questioning The School Development Plan identifies 10 areas of student culture.
+The afternoon session looks specifically at embedding SDP 2 (Sustaining intense concentration for extended periods of time in lessons) and SDP 3 (Displaying enthusiasm and engagement in learning) through our use of questioning.
+In recent years, educational literature has started to focus on techniques around Ratio of Participation put simply, the percentage of the class who are actively 1, 2, 5 participating in the lesson.
+Doug Lemov first used the term Ratio of Participation as an umbrella term, encompassing techniques such as: 'means of participation'; 'building ratio through writing'; 'building ratio through discussion' and 'building ratio through questioning'.
+We are going to be focusing our efforts initially on building ratio through questioning.
+Strategies are often taught to a class and then practiced in pairs or small groups (see also collaborative learning approaches). https://educationendowmentfoundation.org.uk/educationevidence/teaching-learning-toolkit/reading-comprehension-strategies Monitoring and tracking of student assessment data Continuous assessment data (KS3) and progress checks (KS4/5) share live information with parents online.
 KS4 and KS5 data informs interventions across subject areas.
-1, 5 Personalised learning and teaching for KS4 Pathways group In Year 10, the GCSE Pathways group is made up of 50% Pupil Premium students.
-These students get an ad- ditional English and Math lesson per week to enable them to work towards a functional skills qualification.
+1, 5 Personalised learning and teaching for KS4 Pathways group In Year 10, the GCSE Pathways group is made up of around 50% Pupil Premium students.
+These students get an additional English and Math lesson per week to enable them to work towards a functional skills qualification.
 All students in this class are currently working towards a Princes Trust personal development and employability skills qualification.
 1, 5